Higher Port View, Saltash, Cornwall PL12 4BU

-St Barnabas Hospital historically provided nine inpatient beds, outpatient clinics and a minor injury unit, without x-ray facilities.
-The minor injury unit opened Monday - Friday between 8am and 3pm.
+St Barnabas Community Hospital historically provided 9 inpatient beds, outpatient clinics and a minor injury unit, without x-ray facilities.
+The minor injury unit opened Monday to Friday, 8am and 3pm.

 Please note the unit is temporarily closed.
-The nearest MIU is at Liskeard Community Hospital or The Cumberland Centre, Devonport, Plymouth.
+The nearest minor injury unit is at Liskeard Community Hospital or The Cumberland Centre, Devonport, Plymouth.

-A year ago (December 2016), the Trust closed the minor injury unit to allow staff to focus on the care of inpatients.
+In December 2016, the Trust closed the minor injury unit to allow staff to focus on the care of inpatients.
 This reflected the limited use of the minor injury unit and, as a result, the challenge of maintaining staff’s skills.
-Additionally, the nine beds were split over two floors, separated by a mezzanine.
+Additionally, the 9 beds were split over 2 floors, separated by a mezzanine.
 For safety reasons, this restricted the type of patients which could be treated as an inpatient.

-We have been meeting regularly with a group of local people which include Cornwall Council and Town Councillors, patient representatives, GPs, the League of Friends and other NHS organisations.
-Together we have been looking at where people from Saltash go when they are discharged from Derriford eg home or a nursing home and the type of support they require.
+We have been meeting regularly with a group of local people which include Cornwall Council and town councillors, patient representatives, GPs, the League of Friends and other NHS organisations.
+Together we have been looking at where people from Saltash go when they are discharged from Derriford, such as home or a nursing home and the type of support they require.
 These meetings are continuing.

 In the summer a number of community teams including health visitors, school nurses and speech and language therapists moved into St Barnabas.
 Some had previously been located in the GP surgery.
 This allowed some development work to be undertaken at the surgery.